martinvonz/jj/README.md

 `git log --ancestry-path`), range (`foo,,,bar`, like Git's `foo..bar`).
 There are also a few more functions, such as `public_heads()`, which is the set of revisions that have Git remote-tracking branches pointing to them, except those that are ancestors of other revisions in the set.
-Now define an alias based on that by adding the following to `~/.jjconfig`:
+Let's define an alias based on that by adding the following to `~/.jjconfig`:
 ```
 [alias]